fanout/django-eventstream/README.md

 That's all you need to do.
 When storage is enabled, events are written to the database before they are published, and they persist for 24 hours.
 If clients get disconnected, Pushpin or Fanout Cloud goes down, or your own server goes down or crashes at any time, even mid-publish, the stream will automatically be repaired.

+To enable storage selectively by channel, implement a channel manager and override `is_channel_reliable`.

 ## Receiving in the browser

 Include client libraries on the frontend: